 Mori Narazuke

-At the store you can try free samples from a variety of pickled vegetables, such as eggplant, carrots, yams, cucumbers, lotus root, and daikon radishes before deciding which ones you want to buy.
+At the store you can choose from a variety of narazuke vegetables, including eggplant, cucumber, lotus root, daikon radish, and other seasonal options.

 Map